-At its meeting held on September 18, 2003, the Board approved Terms of Reference for a multi-workplace Joint Health and Safety Committee ("the Committee") that was established in accordance with section 9(3.1) of the Occupational Health and Safety Act (Min.
+At its meeting held on September 18, 2003, the Board approved Terms of Reference for a multiworkplace Joint Health and Safety Committee ("the Committee") that was established in accordance with section 9(3.1) of the Occupational Health and Safety Act (Min.
 No. P240/03 refers).

 The Committee, which is called the Central Joint Health and Safety Committee, was established jointly by the Board, as the "employer" of the members of the Toronto Police Service, and the Toronto Police Association, which represents the "workers".
 The Committee consists of four members.
 Mr. Larry Molyneaux, Director of Member Benefits, Toronto Police Association, and I currently act as Co-Chairs.
-Deputy Chief Mike Federico, Human Resources Command, is a member representing the Toronto Police Service Command and Mr. Rick Perry, Director of Legal Services, Toronto Police Association, is a member representing the Toronto Police Association Executive.
+Deputy Chief Mike Federico, Human Resources Command, is a member representing the Toronto Police Association, is a member representing the Toronto Police Association Executive.